Key takeaways

 What is a home equity agreement?

-A home equity agreement (HEA) is a financial option that allows you to access a lump sum without taking on additional debt payments or selling your property.
+A home equity agreement (HEA) is a financial option that allows you to access a lump sum without taking on the burden of monthly debt payments.

 You receive cash after signing the agreement.
 In exchange, the HEA provider will receive a percentage of your home’s future equity.
 The term of the agreement varies by provider but can range from 10 years to 30 years.
 In the meantime, you continue to live in the property as normal.